hazelcast/hazelcast-nodejs-client/README.md

 ## 7.2.
 Node.js Client Operation Modes

-The client has two operation modes because of the distributed nature of the data and cluster.
+The client has two operation modes because of the distributed nature of the data and cluster: smart and unisocket.

 ### 7.2.1.
 Smart Client

-In the smart mode, clients connect to each cluster member.
+In the smart mode, the clients connect to each cluster member.
 Since each data partition uses the well known and consistent hashing algorithm, each client can send an operation to the relevant cluster member, which increases the overall throughput and efficiency.
 Smart mode is the default mode.

 ### 7.2.2.
 Unisocket Client

 For some cases, the clients can be required to connect to a single member instead of each member in the cluster.
-Firewalls, security, or some custom networking issues can be the reason for these cases.
+Firewalls, security or some custom networking issues can be the reason for these cases.

 In the unisocket client mode, the client will only connect to one of the configured addresses.
 This single member will behave as a gateway to the other members.
 For any operation requested from the client, it will redirect the request to the relevant member and return the response back to the client returned from this member.

 ## 7.3.
 Handling Failures

-There are two main failure cases you should be aware of, and configurations you can perform to achieve proper behavior.
+There are two main failure cases you should be aware of.
+Below sections explain these and the configurations you can perform to achieve proper behavior.

 ### 7.3.1.
 Handling Client Connection Failure

-While the client is trying to connect initially to one of the members in the `ClientNetworkConfig.addressList`, all the members might be not available.
+While the client is trying to connect initially to one of the members in the `ClientNetworkConfig.addressList`, all the members might not be available.
 Instead of giving up, throwing an error and stopping the client, the client will retry as many as `connectionAttemptLimit` times.

 You can configure `connectionAttemptLimit` for the number of times you want the client to retry connecting.
-Please see [Setting Connection Attempt Limit](#5-setting-connection-attempt-limit).
+See the [Setting Connection Attempt Limit section](#5-setting-connection-attempt-limit).

 The client executes each operation through the already established connection to the cluster.
 If this connection(s) disconnects or drops, the client will try to reconnect as configured.

 ### 7.3.2.
 Handling Retry-able Operation Failure

-While sending the requests to related members, operations can fail due to various reasons.
+While sending the requests to the related members, the operations can fail due to various reasons.
 Read-only operations are retried by default.
-If you want to enable retry for the other operations, you can set the `redoOperation` to `true`.
-Please see [Enabling Redo Operation](#3-enabling-redo-operation).
+If you want to enable retrying for the other operations, you can set the `redoOperation` to `true`.
+See the [Enabling Redo Operation section](#3-enabling-redo-operation).

 You can set a timeout for retrying the operations sent to a member.
 This can be provided by using the property `hazelcast.client.invocation.timeout.seconds` in `ClientConfig.properties`.
 The client will retry an operation within this given period, of course, if it is a read-only operation or you enabled the `redoOperation` as stated in the above paragraph.
 This timeout value is important when there is a failure resulted by either of the following causes:

-- Member throws an exception.
+* Member throws an exception.

-- Connection between the client and member is closed.
+* Connection between the client and member is closed.

-- Client’s heartbeat requests are timed out.
+* Client’s heartbeat requests are timed out.

 When a connection problem occurs, an operation is retried if it is certain that it has not run on the member yet or if it is idempotent such as a read-only operation, i.e., retrying does not have a side effect.
 If it is not certain whether the operation has run on the member, then the non-idempotent operations are not retried.
-However, as explained in the first paragraph of this section, you can force all client operations to be retried (`redoOperation`) when there is a connection failure between the client and member.
+However, as explained in the first paragraph of this section, you can force all the client operations to be retried (`redoOperation`) when there is a connection failure between the client and member.
 But in this case, you should know that some operations may run multiple times causing conflicts.
-For example, assume that your client sent a `queue.offer` operation to the member, and then the connection is lost.
-Since there will be no response for this operation, you will not now whether it has run on the member or not.
+For example, assume that your client sent a `queue.offer` operation to the member and then the connection is lost.
+Since there will be no response for this operation, you will not know whether it has run on the member or not.
 If you enabled `redoOperation`, it means this operation may run again, which may cause two instances of the same object in the queue.

 ## 7.4.
 Using Distributed Data Structures

-Most of the Distributed Data Structures are supported by the Node.js client.
+Most of the distributed data structures are supported by the Node.js client.
 In this chapter, you will learn how to use these distributed data structures.

 ### 7.4.1.
 Using Map

 Hazelcast Map (`IMap`) is a distributed map.
-Through Node.js client, you can  perform operations like reading and writing from/to a Hazelcast Map with the well known get and put methods.
-For details refer to [Map section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#map) in the Hazelcast IMDG Reference Manual.
+Through the Node.js client, you can perform operations like reading and writing from/to a Hazelcast Map with the well known get and put methods.
+For details, see the [Map section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#map) in the Hazelcast IMDG Reference Manual.

 A Map usage example is shown below.